 - Increase in Psychological Problems – divorce is extremely difficult on all parties involved, and for children, the split can cause psychological and emotional problems related to self-esteem, self-confidence, anger and anxiety.

-Not every child of a divorce will exhibit these problems, but children whose parents have divorced are at a higher risk of grappling with these issues.
+Not every child of a divorce will exhibit these problems.
+However, children whose parents have divorced are at a higher risk of grappling with these issues.

 Protect Your Children

-If you are going through a divorce that involves children, your number one priority must be to make decisions that are in their best interests, even if that means sacrificing your own desires.
+If you are going through a divorce that involves children, your top priority must be to make decisions that are in their best interests.
+That may even mean sacrificing your own desires.

-An experienced divorce lawyer can help you create custody arrangements, support payments, and visitation agreements that most benefit your child.
-Please call The Law Office of Eric C. Cheshire, P.A. at 561-655-8844 for your legal consultation.
+An experienced divorce lawyer can help you create valid custody arrangements, support payments, and visitation agreements that most benefit your child.
+Please call The Law Office of Eric C. Cheshire, P.A. at 561-655-8844 for your legal consultation near downtown West Palm Beach, Florida.